 Superstar CEOs pose at least two questions for corporate law.
 First, should corporate law contain superstar CEOs' power?
-Specifically, should courts play an active role in ensuring that superstar CEOs do not abuse the power arising from the common belief in their singular contribution to company value?
+Specifically, should courts ensure that superstar CEOs do not abuse the power arising from the common belief in their singular contribution to company value?
 Second, assuming that a CEO does make a unique contribution to company value, should corporate law allocate the extra value created by that CEO to shareholders or to the CEO?
-These questions inform several pieces of corporate law doctrine: courts' expansion of the definition of controlling shareholders, their treatment of management buyouts, and directors' duty of oversight.
+These questions inform several pieces of corporate law doctrine: courts' expansion of the definition of controlling